harryanand060/pandas/README.md

 #### Read CSV, Excel Sheet

-Pandas DataFrame from CSV, we use the read_csv('file_name') function that takes the file name as input and returns DataFrame as output
+Pandas DataFrame from CSV, read_csv('file_name') function that takes the file name as input and returns DataFrame as output

 * Method: